MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 Of course, there is a lot more that goes into [making a great PWA][PwaEdgehtmlIndexRequirements] beyond what you read here, including responsive design, deep-linking, [cross-browser testing][BrowserStackTestEdgeBrowser] and other [best practices][Webhint] \(not to mention your app functionality!\), but hopefully this guide gave you a solid introduction of PWA basics and some ideas on getting started.
 If you have further questions on PWA development with Windows or with Visual Studio, please leave a comment!

-Check out the other PWA guides to learn how to increase customer engagement and provide a more seamless, OS-integrated app experience.
+Review the other PWA guides to learn how to increase customer engagement and provide a more seamless, OS-integrated app experience.

 *   [Windows tailoring][PwaEdgehtmlWindowsFeatures].
 Using simple feature detection, you may progressively enhance your PWA for Windows 10 customers through native Windows Runtime \(WinRT\) APIs, such as those for customizing Windows **Start** menu tile notifications and taskbar jumplists, and \(upon permission\) working with user resources, such as photos, music, and calendar.
 *   [PWAs in the Microsoft Store][PwaEdgehtmlMicrosoftStore].
 Learn more about the benefits of app store distribution and how to submit your PWA.

+## See also

+*   [Progressive Web Apps on MDN web docs][MDNProgressiveWebApps] - Excellent guides on Progressive Web Apps.
+*   [Progressive Web Apps on web.dev][WebDevProgressiveWebApps] - Excellent guides on Progressive Web Apps.
+*   [Progressive Web Apps rocks][ProgressiveWebApps] - Showcases real-world examples of PWAs.
-Also be sure to explore the great resources from around the dev community!
-[MDN web docs][MDNProgressiveWebApps] and [Google Developers][WebDevProgressiveWebApps] have excellent guides on Progressive Web Apps.  [https://pwa.rocks][ProgressiveWebApps] showcases real-world examples of PWAs, and [https://hnpwa.com][HackerNewsProgressiveWebApps] compares different frameworks and performance patterns for implementing a sample \(Hacker News reader\) PWA.
+*   [Hacker News readers as Progressive Web Apps][HackerNewsProgressiveWebApps] - Compares different frameworks and performance patterns for implementing a sample \(Hacker News reader\) PWA.

 <!-- image links -->